flowerysong/ansible-flowerysong.hvault/README.md

 ## Supported Ansible Versions

-This collection is tested against the stable-2.12, stable-2.13, stable-2.14, and devel branches of ansible-core.
+This collection is tested against the stable-2.15, stable-2.16, and devel branches of ansible-core.
 Other versions may or may not work.
-Tested versions of Python are 3.8, 3.9, and 3.10.

 ## Supported Vault Versions

-This collection is tested against Vault 1.11.
+This collection is tested against Vault 1.14.
 Other versions may or may not work.

 Some plugin interfaces include features specific to Vault Enterprise,